mixerby/arweave-node-checker/README.md

-**Put your node IP and Arweave wallet address to nodes.txt and run arweave-node-checker.py**
+**Put your node IP and Arweave mining address to nodes.txt and run arweave-node-checker**

 *telegram @mixerby*